 Buy online Italian pine nuts with no preservatives.

-Support the small Italian farmers who care about the quality of their product, such as the Ciavolino farm, which has been producing pine nuts for over 70 years.
+Support the small farmers who care about the quality of their product.
+Italian pine nuts stand out for the slender shape of kernels.

 You can buy natural pine nuts in 500 g packs, ideal for true nuts lovers.